How would you like the best seat in the house and be closest to the action?

 While the module is primarily aimed at those who want to become a referee, it is also a valuable learning tool for coaches, parents and players who simply want to gain a better understanding of the Laws of the Game.

-2. 2020 Level 4 Referee Courses
+2. 2020 Level 4 Referee courses

 After you complete the Laws of the Game you can register for a Level 4 Referee course.

-The courses include practical and classroom sessions.
+Each course includes practical and classroom sessions.

-3. Register as an Active Referee
+3. Register as an active referee

 Information about how to register will be provided to you after you have completed the Level 4 Referee course.